NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 ___

-OpenGL Renderer :
+##### OpenGL Renderer :

 Using Modern OpenGL with GLFW and GLEW, each class eg bone.h has its own draw/render code, global render context is defined within application code.
+We then need to integrate DearImgui into this to it can pass the GUI data/buffers for rendering.
+Also need to make sure GLFW input polling is forwarded to DearImgui.